Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 Lets the user drag the component around as they pinch, it also provides a more accurate pinch gesture calculation at the cost of a subtle "staircase feeling", disable for a smoother but less accurate experience.

-Dragging with the pinch gesture will not trigger any of the following callbacks: `onPanStart`, `onPanEnd` and `onHorizontalBoundsExceeded`.
+This feature has no relation with a pan gesture, therefore it won't trigger any pan gesture related callbacks.

 ::: warning Beware iOS users
 Due to the lack of decimal places for the focal point in iOS devices (see this [GH's issue](https://github.com/software-mansion/react-native-gesture-handler/issues/2833) and [this issue](https://github.com/Glazzes/react-native-zoom-toolkit/issues/10)), this feature is disabled by default for iOS users, if you want to enable it, install a version of React Native Gesture Handler greater than equals `2.16.0`.